parsiya/parsiya.net/content/post/2015/2015-10-08-hipchat-part-1-where-did-the-traffic-go.markdown

 Now we need to find out more about these endpoints (e.g. their actual address/URL etc).
 Based on their temporal sequence in Procmon and Netmon we have some insights.

 ## 2.1 – 10.10.10.10 – hipchatserver.com
 This is easy.
-It’s the Hipchat server at `hipchatserver.com`.
+It's the Hipchat server at `hipchatserver.com`.

     PS C:\> nslookup 10.10.10.10
     Server:  zzzz.com